Rolls-Royce Silver Spirit: Touring Limousines

-Rolls-Royce Touring Limousines were built to a Robert Jankel design in cooperation with coach builder Mulliner Park Ward, London.
+Rolls-Royce Touring Limousines were built to a Robert Jankel design in cooperation with coach builder Mulliner Park Ward in London.

 The first Silver Spur Limousine was produced in 1982.
 16 cars had the 36 in extended wheelbase, and 84 cars with 42 in extended wheelbase were produced in 1984 and later.
 One car had a 14 in wheelbase extension.
 These cars were extended at the B-pillar, between the front and rear doors.

 From 1991 on, 99 units of the Touring Limousine with a 24 in wheelbase extension were produced.
 The car was lengthened at the C-pillar with an opera window added.
 Like these earlier models, most of the cars had fold-down occasional seats in the rear passenger area.

 The Park Ward Limousine was the last one to be officially extended, by 24 in, again at the C-pillar, with 70 vehicles produced from 1996 to 1999.